blundin/brianlundin.com/src/_posts/2016-08-12-Revisiting-Hogwarts.md

 ---
 layout: post
 title: Revisiting Hogwarts
+subtitle: It’s unfortunate that the writers of *Harry Potter and the Cursed Child* didn’t heed the very lesson they tried to teach their protagonists.
 date: 2016-08-12
 description: It’s unfortunate that the writers to *Harry Potter and the Cursed Child* didn’t heed the very lesson they tried to teach their protagonists.
 ---